ThePhobosDeimosSuite/laboratoire-0_log430/docs/rapport.md

 Run `docker compose build` and `docker compose up` in projet folder which is located at `~/lab0`

+The interface can be started with `npm run start`

 # Introduction and Goals

 ## Requirements Overview